-Matelec committed to reduce its operational greenhouse gas emissions by 31% by 2030 compared to 2022 levels.
+In 2022, Matelec committed to reduce its greenhouse gas (GHG) emissions by 31% by 2030 compared to current levels, in line with Lebanon's national commitments to global climate targets.

 Operationally, we see this commitment as a journey that starts by reducing energy usage as much as possible, replacing fossil fuels with carbon-free energy, working with our suppliers to address embedded emissions in our supply chain and constantly innovating to reduce the emissions of our products throughout their life cycle.